Send Email

 Usage Policy for SmartIQ Email on Multi-tenant SaaS

-Customer warrants that it shall not send unsolicited or marketing communications from the Configured Email
+Customers warrant that they shall not send unsolicited or marketing communications from the Configured Email

 Address To, Subject Line and a body attribute are required for the action to successfully run.
 Body attribute can be either Email Body or Mht Body Document.

-Address From has a system default in Manage->Settings in addition to the attribute.
+Address From has a system default in Settings in addition to the attribute.
 At least one must be set.

 Multiple recipient lists